sert23/sert23.github.io/_pages/about.md

 processing and editing.

-Previously, I completed my PhD at University of Granada, where I was advised by Michael Hackenberg and worked on miRNA-seq analysis tools for quantification and quality control, supported by the iPFIS Fellowship.
+Previously, I completed my PhD at University of Granada, where I was advised by Michael Hackenberg and worked on miRNA-seq analysis tools for quantification and quality control, supported by an iPFIS fellowship.
 I also visited other labs at the Cancer Center Amsterdam and University of Michigan, the latter thanks to a Fulbright PhD Scholarship.

 In my spare time, I try to play as much tennis as I can.
 I also enjoy travelling, learning new languages and spending